-The PLL synthesizer consists of a fully integrated voltage-controlled oscillator that runs at 400MHz to 640MHz, a distributed feedback divider chain, an edge-triggered phase-frequency detector, a charge pump, a loop filter and a crystal-based reference oscillator.
+The PLL synthesizer consists of a fully integrated voltage-controlled oscillator running at 400MHz to 640MHz, a distributed feedback divider chain, an edge-triggered phase-frequency detector, a charge pump, a loop filter and a crystal-based reference oscillator.
 The PLL is used for generating the LO signals.
 The LO1 is directly taken from the VCO output, and the LO2 is derived from the LO1 signal passing the N1 counter.
-Another counter N2 follows N1 to provide the comparison frequency to the PFD.
-The overall feedback divider ratio $N{tot}$ is 24.
-The values of N1 and N2 can be changed via pin RFSEL for selecting the LO1 and LO2 frequencies.
-The table below shows the range of the LO frequencies.
+Another counter N2 follows N1.
+The overall feedback divider ratio Ntot is fixed to 24.
+The values of N1 and N2 are depending on the selected RF band that can be chosen via pin RFSEL.